Ireland and Portugal want 15-year extension of EU loans

 GENERALLY IN FAVOUR

-Ministers and EU officials have said they are generally in favour of extending maturities on the loans.
+Ministers and EU officials have said they are generally in favor of extending maturities on the loans.

-"Portugal and Ireland have such well-performing programmes that there is a positive predisposition to helping them," one senior euro zone official said.
+"Portugal and Ireland have such well-performing programs that there is a positive predisposition to helping them," one senior euro zone official said.

-But with Ireland's programme expiring only at the end of this year and Portugal's next year, it might be too early to decide now, the official said.
+But with Ireland's program expiring only at the end of this year and Portugal's next year, it might be too early to decide now, the official said.

 "I do believe we are going in the direction of genuine maturity extensions, maybe not exorbitant, so that markets don't wonder," the official added.